sjfaz/awsome-agency/README.md

 ## Services Project

 - Store domain logic in the core folder under Marketing, Accounts etc.
+- You can unit test your domain specific logic here.
-- For Lamnbda handler functions store in the functions folder.
+- For Lambda handler functions store in the functions folder.
-- `yarn css` start tailwind css watcher
+- Import domain logic into the handler functions where needed.

 ## Other useful CDK commands below: